chenho2000/Hockey-Data-Analysis/README.md

 ## Conclusion

 This project provides a comprehensive analysis of hockey game data using statistical and machine learning techniques.
 By examining team strategies and player behavior, valuable insights can be gained into game outcomes and performance dynamics.

-For any inquiries or assistance, please contact [Project Owner Name] at [Contact Information].